 Clinical practicum and internship is required of all clinical students.
+All required practicum training is completed at the UNCG Psychology Clinic.
 In the first and second years, students enroll in assessment and intervention courses that include a methodological component.
 In these courses, basic clinical skills (e.g., interviewing, testing, cognitive therapy, systematic desensitization) are learned.
 Concurrently, in the second semester of the first year, students participate in weekly clinical group supervision and observe more advanced students serving as therapists in the UNCG Psychology Clinic.
 In the second year, students carry a small caseload.
 By the end of their third year, students complete 200 client contact hours of practicum training at the UNCG Psychology Clinic where they are supervised by clinical faculty.
 The client population at this facility is diverse, both in terms of presenting problems and other demographic variables.

 5. How is research training conducted in the clinical program?